Sport Clips Stittsville is a Proud Sponsor of: NASCAR'S Joe Gibbs Racing

-Denny Hamlin enters his 14th season with Joe Gibbs Racing, driving the No. 18 Sport Clips Toyota Camry in the NASCAR Xfinity Series at Darlington Raceway in 2019.
-A 12-time NASCAR Playoffs Qualifier (2006-2012, 2014-2018), Hamlin is the longest-tenured driver at Joe Gibbs Racing.
-During the 2017 season, Hamlin scored two Monster Energy NASCAR Cup Series and two Xfinity Series victories.
+Denny Hamlin enters his 16th season with Joe Gibbs Racing, with Sport Clips as a season long associate sponsor on NASCARS’s #11 Toyota Camry.
+Considered one of the all-time greatest late model drivers in the Virginias and Carolinas, Denny is a bona fide superstar in the Monster Energy NASCAR Cup Series and a three-time winner of the Daytona 500 in 2016, 2019 and 2020.
+A 14-time NASCAR Playoffs Qualifier (2006-2012, 2014-2020), Hamlin is the longest-tenured driver at Joe Gibbs Racing.
+During the 2020 season, Hamlin scored seven NASCAR Cup Series.
 Hamlin has scored wins for Sport Clips on five different occasions starting in 2011 at his home track of Richmond International Raceway in the Xfinity Series, 2012 at Atlanta Motor Speedway in the Cup Series, Darlington Raceway in 2015 in the Xfinity Series, and sweeping the Throwback Weekend at Darlington Raceway in 2017 in both the Cup and Xfinity Series races.

 Sport Clips has a long-standing partnership with Darlington Raceway, having served as the entitlement partner of the NASCAR XFINITY Series Sport Clips Haircuts VFW 200 race at the famed South Carolina track since 2012.

-The Sport Clips Haircuts VFW 200 event has been one of the top events on the XFINITY Series race schedule, producing winners such as seasoned veterans Brad Keslowski (2018), Denny Hamlin (2017 and 2015 winner), Elliott Sadler (2016) and rising stars like Chase Elliott (2014) and Joey Logano (2012).
+The Sport Clips Haircuts VFW 200 event has been one of the top events on the XFINITY Series race schedule, producing winners such as Brandon Jones (2020), Brad Keslowski (2018), Denny Hamlin (2017 and 2015 winner), and Elliott Sadler (2016).